akash424/Data-Science-Portfolio/README.md

 I am continually seeking to learn new technologies and programs, in addition to enhancing my skills in data science, machine learning, statistics, and optimization.
 I am interested in applying quantitative methods to business strategy, finance, healthcare operations, and basketball analytics.

 The data science projects contained within this repository are separated by the programming language that was used.
-The main projects which highlight my experience in data science are described below.
+The main projects highlighting my experience in data science are described below.

 ### R Projects/R Shiny Visualizations/NHTS
 Learned R Shiny independently while interning for the Maricopa Association of Governments (MAG).